 “Maneuvering through the maze of required compliance policies, entitlements, usage tracking, and reporting requirements, and being subjected to frequent audits is no easy feat,” said Vijay Choudhary, Head of Product for Xignite.
 “Xignite’s mission is to “Make Market Data Easy.”
 Today’s announcement is another step towards this.
 We are taking away the administrative burdens and complexity of licensing market data and allowing our clients the freedom to focus on their investment and trading strategies and building innovative products.”

 Xignite’s Vendor of Record service is available for professional users with internal and display-only use cases.
 The service is available now as an add-on service for subscribers of our real-time and delayed equities and options pricing data APIs.
 These include:

-Xignite has been disrupting the financial and market data industry from its Silicon Valley headquarters since 2006, when it introduced the first commercial REST API.
-Since then, Xignite has been continually refining its technology to help fintech and financial institutions get the most value from their data.
-Today, more than 700 clients access over 500 cloud-native APIs and leverage a suite of specialized microservices to build efficient and cost-effective enterprise data management solutions.
-Visit http://www.xignite.com or follow on Twitter @xignite
+Xignite has been disrupting the financial and market data industry from its Silicon Valley headquarters since 2003 when it introduced the first commercial REST API.
+Since then, Xignite has continually refined its technology to help Fintech and financial institutions get the most value from their data.
+Today, more than 700 clients access over 500 cloud-native APIs to build efficient and cost-effective enterprise data management solutions.
+Visit xignite.com or follow on Twitter @xignite.

 Each year, Bobsguide asks the market to vote for fintech companies they believe stand out from the competition – those who have gone the extra mile in terms of development and servicing their clients.
 Xignite is proud to be listed as the "Best API Management" vendor on the Bobsguide 2020 Rankings.